KlaraJansi/ActiveDirectoryLab/README.md

 <h1>Set it up! </h1>

 <h2>Description</h2>
-This is tutorial for set up the Active Directory Home Lab via Oracle Virtual Box.
+This is tutorial for set up the Active Directory Home Lab with Oracle Virtual Box.
+I installed Microsoft server 2019 as a domain controller and Windows 10 pro as a client.
+I also configured NAT and DHCP to be able to connect my client to domain.
 <br />

 <h2> Watch a video walkthrough! </h2>